shin3tky/detect_meteors/README.md

 **Step 2: Run Auto-Parameter Optimization**

-The most scientific approach - let the software automatically optimize detection parameters using the PhotoPills NPF Rule and EXIF metadata:
+The most scientific approach - let the software automatically optimize detection parameters using the NPF Rule (Frédéric Michaud) and EXIF metadata:

 **Option A: Focal length detected in EXIF (recommended)**
 ```bash